 The Double A Angus Ranch is owned and operated by Albert and Jennifer Meyers and family; with our children representing the 5th generation of raising Angus cattle.
 Double A Angus originated as a partnership venture in 1995 by Al and Linda Meyers and Albert and Jennifer Meyers which continued until the retirement of Al & Linda in the spring of 2011.
-Our operation is based on 1000+ owned and rented acres northeast of Shelbyville, Missouri and the surrounding area.
+Our operation is based on 1000+ owned and rented acres in Shelby County, Missouri.

 After extensive research about different breeds and bloodlines, we began our Angus cattle operation in 1995 with the purchase of 3 bred heifers.
 We expanded our herd with the purchase of additional females in 1996, 1997, and 1998.
 Extensive use of artificial insemination (A.I.) has been our primary source for outcross genetics with only a select few animals purchased from outside sources since 1998.
 In 2015, we added a few commercial angus heifers from a long time bull customer to expand our spring herd.
 In 2016, a small herd of Katahdin sheep joined our operation.
 Continuing our expansion in 2017, we added bred registered Red Angus cows to our fall program.
 Our sales (breeding stock, semen, and beef) have included customers in Missouri, Illinois, Kansas, Iowa, Arkansas, Florida, Texas, Nebraska, California, Virginia, New Jersey, Alabama, Utah, Pennsylvania, Ohio, New York, Maryland, and Alaska.